 I’m a second-year PhD student in Electrical and Computer Engineering at the University of Illinois Urbana-Champaign, advised by Prof. Melkior Ornik at the LEADCAT group.

 I received my MS in Electrical and Computer Engineering at the University of Michigan, Ann Arbor where I worked with Prof. Peter Seiler on analyzing the effect of varying step sizes on the convergence and noise amplification of gradient descent.
-Prior to this, I worked on the design of robust discrete-time controllers, and adaptive iterative learning control.

 Contact: 360 Coordinated Science Laboratory, Urbana, IL 61801, USA.